Highwayman: Cinema and television

 The Carry On films included a highwayman spoof in Carry On Dick (1974).
 Monty Python sent up the highwayman legends in the Dennis Moore sketch in Episode 37 of Monty Python's Flying Circus, in which John Cleese played the titular criminal who stole only lupins.
-In a linking sketch in an episode of Not the Nine O'Clock News a highwayman holds up a stagecoach with pistols - in order to wash the coach in exchange for small monies in the manner of a modern-day unsolicited car window washer in traffic.
+In a linking sketch in an episode of Not the Nine O'Clock News a highwayman holds up a stagecoach with pistols – in order to wash the coach in exchange for small monies in the manner of a modern-day unsolicited car window washer in traffic.
 In Blackadder the Third, Mr. E. Blackadder turns highwayman in the episode "Amy and Amiability".
 In the British children's television series Dick Turpin, starring Richard O'Sullivan, the highwayman was depicted as an 18th-century Robin Hood figure.
 Additionally the actor Mathew Baynton played Dick Turpin in Horrible Histories.
 A singing highwayman appears in the fourth episode of the animated mini-series, Over the Garden Wall, Songs of the Dark Lantern.

 The highwayman known as Juraj Jánošík (1688–1713) became a hero of many folk legends in the Slovak, Czech, and Polish cultures by the 19th century and hundreds of literary works about him have since been published.
 The first Slovak feature film was Jánošík, made in 1921, followed by seven more Slovak and Polish films about him.

 Curro Jiménez, a Spanish TV series which aired from 1976 to 1979, starred a group of 19th-century highwaymen or bandoleros in the mountains of Ronda in the south of Spain.

-Ronia, the Robber's Daughter (aka Ronja Robbersdaughter in the USA) is a 1984 Swedish fantasy film, based on the 1981 novel of the same title by Astrid Lindgren, and narrating the adventures of Ronia, the daughter of the leader of a gang of highwaymen.
+Ronia, the Robber's Daughter (aka Ronja Robbersdaughter in the US) is a 1984 Swedish fantasy film, based on the 1981 novel of the same title by Astrid Lindgren, and narrating the adventures of Ronia, the daughter of the leader of a gang of highwaymen.

-Ronja, the Robber's Daughter (Japanese: 山賊の娘ローニャ, Hepburn: Sanzoku no Musume Rōnya) is a Japanese computer-animated television series, also based on Lindgren's novel Ronia, the Robber's Daughter, and directed and storyboarded by Gorō Miyazaki.
+Ronja, the Robber's Daughter (Japanese: 山賊の娘ローニャ, Hepburn: Sanzoku no Musume Rōnya) is a Japanese animated television series, also based on Lindgren's novel Ronia, the Robber's Daughter, and directed and storyboarded by Gorō Miyazaki.

 The lives of numerous Indian highwaymen including Arattupuzha Velayudha Panicker, Ithikkara Pakki, Jambulingam Nadar, Kayamkulam Kochunni and Papadu have been adapted for cinema and television multiple times.

 Season two, episode 20, of Scooby-Doo!
 Mystery Incorporated, the main villain (voiced by James Marsters) disguises himself as a highwayman.

+The animated series Over the Garden Wall features Jerron Paxton as a highwayman, including a short original song he composed in conjunction with The Blasting Company.